ccnmtl/mediathread/README.markdown

 METADATA SUPPORT
 ----------------
-1. Current development on the Mediathread bookmarklet is aimed at supporting the standard set forth by Schema.org (http://schema.org/).
+1. Current development on the Mediathread browser extension is aimed at supporting the standard set forth by Schema.org (http://schema.org/).
 This format includes a system of hierarchal terms and their associated values.
 Use of the metadata terms itemscope, itemtype, and itemprop are used to help stucture the data such that Mediathread can make sense of what metadata is assocaited to the item or items being brought into the application.
 Examples of this structure can be found here: http://schema.org/docs/gs.html#microdata_itemscope_itemtype.

 2. Use the Google Rich Snippet test tool to test your structure: http://www.google.com/webmasters/tools/richsnippets